 It costs you nothing to meet with one of our specialists for a professional inspection and written cost quote!
 To schedule a foundation repair quote, contact us by phone or e-mail today!

-We proudly serve the Western PA, Northern West Virginia, and Eastern Ohio area, including Washington, Bethel Park, Greensburg, Bethel Park, Cranberry Township, Mount Lebanon, Beaver, Butler, Wheeling, Greensburg, and many surrounding areas.
+We proudly serve the Western PA, Northern West Virginia, and Eastern Ohio area, including Pittsburgh, Morgantown, Clarksburg, Beaver, Wheeling, Fairmont, Bethel Park, Greensburg, Washington, Cranberry Township, and many surrounding areas.

 When additional shimming is added to a crawl space support, the floor must first be mechanically lifted to above its original position with temporary jacks.
 This overlifting can potentially cause structural damage to the home.

 Next, pieces of metal or wedges of wood are inserted into the gaps at the top of the support columns.
 Then, the structure is lowered on top of the shims, and the jacks are removed.